Shantanu-star/signal-extraction/README.md

 - `SetParticlePdgMass(Particle_PDG_mass)`

 ### Double Sided Crystal Ball function
 For the DSCB signal option try to set bounds in the initial fit and once parameters are found then release the bounds.
-If the initial fit works but the final fit fails because of the limits on parameters, kindly change them in the
+If the initial fit works but the final fit fails because of the limits on parameters, kindly change them in the AliHFInvMassFitter.cxx file